M-Files/Developer-Portal/APIs/COM-API/Searching/SearchConditions/index.md

 condition.TypedValue.SetValue(MFDataType.MFDatatypeText, "MyExternalObjectId");
 ```

-An example of searching by display/external ID is available within <a href="https://github.com/M-Files/MFilesSamplesAndLibraries/tree/master/Samples/SearchByDisplayId">the SearchByDisplayId sample in our github repository</a>.
+An example of searching by display/external ID is available within [the SearchByDisplayId sample in our github repository](https://github.com/M-Files/MFilesSamplesAndLibraries/tree/master/Samples/COM%20API/SearchByDisplayId).
 {:.note}

 ## Excluding an object by ID